vrmeet/thexr/README.md

 ## developers

 The easiest way to get a local running instance is to use vscode developer container.
-Simply open this folder using vscode and when it prompts you to open as dev container, do it.
+Simply open this root folder using vscode and when it prompts you to open as dev container, do it.

-To start your server at the vscode terminal panel use: ./server.sh

 Copy .env.sample to .env (ignored by git) to add secrets

+Install your AWS creds at .aws using aws cli configure command.
+(Required to run cdk)

+Run node install inside the infra/ directory to install dependencies to run cdk for AWS resources.

+npx cdk deploy will create an eventbus, sqs, dynamoDB table used for logging.

+To start your server at the vscode terminal panel use: ./server.sh this will load the .env variables and make them available to the server.

 ====